dreadedsoftware/2018_ScalaDays_TyDD/src/main/tut/_09_Testing/lesson.md

   override def zip[A, B](a: F[A], b: F[B]): F[G[A, B]] = a.zip(b)
 }
 ```
-Then we write our testpe A cases
+Then we write our test cases
 ```tut:book
 implicitly[Zip[F, G]]
 ```